 Dynamically-typed languages assume the opposing standpoint.
-Precisely those interesting programs - for example, those exploiting behavioural reflection - would be rejected.
+Precisely those interesting programs - for example, those exploiting behavioural reflection would be rejected.
 Furthermore, although there are many different approaches to static typing, a statically-typed programming language must commit to one.
 Dynamic languages do not need to make this kind of premature commitment.
-Finally, there is the argument that static type systems are responsible for generating a false sense of security.
-Certain catastrophic errors can certainly be detected, but others cannot.
+Finally, static type systems can generate a false sense of security.
+Although certain kinds of catastrophic errors can be detected, others cannot.